 Lost voice after thyroid surgery

-Gland device
+Gland structure

 Having the shape of a butterfly, the thyroid gland is located in the region of the thyroid cartilage, on the neck - in front of the trachea and under the larynx.